synapta/batch-mailer/README.md

 * a .docx file. which includes variables in the form of `${variable}`;
 * a .xlsx (or .csv) file, which includes fields corresponding to the .docx variables.

+*WARNING: you have to remove all the double quotes in the xlsx file*.

 Moreover, the .xlsx files requires two mandatory fields:
 * `oggetto`: it includes the string for the email subject;
 * `pec`: it includes a vaild email address;